gguilbee/dynatrace-one-capstone/README.md

 1. Presentation Overview

     Again, your presentation should highlight your technical aptitude and expertise by demonstrating the core concepts and feature functionality of the tool.
 However, the primary focus of your presentation will be to demonstrate the value of the data provided by Dynatrace to multiple business units, teams and stakeholders for any given organization.
-For the purposes of this demo Dynatrace’s West Coast PS team will be role playing as stake holders of a prospect in the roles of:
+For the purposes of this demo Dynatrace’s West Coast PS team will be role playing as stake holders of an existing customer with growth opportunities in the roles of:

     - Technology Operations
     - C Level Management